 Our rooms are modern and comfortable to ensure Trinity doesn't just feel like a place to live, but feels like a place to call home.
-In 2020, we will open 100 new student rooms, bringing our total up to 380.

 When you join Trinity, you'll be given your own fully furnished room to settle into for the academic year.
 Rooms are located in mixed corridors with shared bathrooms, and those living in your corridor will become like your family.
 Our rooms vary in size, with first year students usually allocated smaller rooms than second or third year students (so there's your incentive to stick around for a few years!).